Pinkyboi/FRACTOL/README.md

 #### Special one :
 ![alt tag](https://user-images.githubusercontent.com/47903494/60785738-ecdc7200-a14b-11e9-86cb-27d1dd5e3028.png)

-This fractal is using the general solution of Zn so its is really slow, it's just a demonstration of how each power of the multibrot should look like.
+This fractal is using the general solution of Zn so its is really slow, it's just a demonstration of how each power of the Multibrot should look like.